ptrpl4/bash-mac/apps-and-tools/cli/README.md

 cmd [param 1|param 2]
 ```

-Square brackets`[]` means optional. \
+Square brackets`[]` means optional
-For 'say' program `-v` is an optional command like the others in example.

-Pipe `|` means "OR" when there can only be one of two options. \
+Pipe `|` means "OR" when there can only be one of two option

 `[-f file | string ...]` it could be OR file OR string, not both

 The value of an option is indicated by a space after the option value itself.
-If the option value contains special or space characters, it must be enclosed in quotation marks, double or single.
+If the option value contains special or space characters, it must be enclosed in quotation marks, double or single

 ### params

 Required parameters are written in angle brackets \<param> \
 optional – in square brackets \[param]\
-To indicate that a parameter can be repeated, ellipses are used \[params...]\
+To indicate that a parameter can be repeated, ellipses are used \[params...]
 If only one of several parameters can be chosen, vertical bars are used: \[param 1|param 2]

 ### options